 Gender-Neutral Baby Names

 Long gone are the days when names had to be only for one gender.
-In recent years, one of our favorite examples of this is James transitioning from a predominantly male name to one that’s beloved by parents of both boys and girls.
-And we expect that there’s far more where that came from.
+In recent years, one of our favorite examples of this baby name trend is James transitioning from a predominantly male name to one that’s beloved by parents of both boys and girls.
+And we expect far more similar examples in the future.
 There are plenty of delightful names that don’t lean too heavily masculine or feminine and work well for a baby of any gender.

 Here are some of our favorite gender-neutral baby name options:

 There was a time when very “baby”-ish names were all the rave (and plenty will still be around).
 But now we’re seeing a shift towards more firm and sophisticated names for newborns.
-As if parents are coming to the realization that their babies won’t be little forever, names like Olive, Poppy, and Coco might become less popular.
+We all know babies won’t be little forever, so cutesy names like Olive, Poppy, and Coco might become less popular.
 They’re being replaced with names we often associate with adults, giving babies a title to grow into.
 These typically tend to be the names that have already withstood the test of time as more distinguished monikers as opposed to sweet nicknames.

 Consider these options:

-When it comes to selecting the perfect baby name, parents tend to go one of two ways.
+When it comes to selecting the perfect baby name, many parents go one of two ways.
 Either they like to think outside of the box and choose something unique, or they opt to go the traditional name route.
 In 2024, we expect to see more tried and true names hitting the SSA List—AKA the retro and vintage titles of our grandparents’ time.
-There’s a reason these names have seen the charts time and time again.
+There’s a reason these names have maintained their place on the charts time and time again.
 It’s a classic case of, why fix what isn’t broken?
-The best part is that even though these names may have historically been popular choices, that makes it likely there’s a special person in our lives who shares the title we’re selecting.
-This simple fact makes what could be seen as “trendy” something that’s actually deeply personal.
+The best part is that even though these names may have historically been popular choices, that makes it likely there’s a special person in our lives who shares the title we’re selecting, meaning rather than giving baby a “trendy” name, it’s deeply personal.